reshamas/reshamas.github.io/_posts/2018-11-05-fastai-week-2-classifying-african-and-asian-elephants.md

 </p>

 ## Classifier for Elephants:  African vs Asian
 Elephants are one of my favorite animals.
-This is the closest I ever came to an elephant, while on a safari in South Africa.
+This is the closest I ever came to an elephant, while on a safari in South Africa in 2009.

 <p>
 <img src="../assets/images/rs_elephant.jpg" width="50%" height="50%" style="padding:1px;border:thin solid black;"/>